openshift/enhancements/enhancements/machine-api/control-plane-set.md

 - Should we teach the etcd operator to remove the protection mechanism when the ControlPlaneSet is configured with this strategy?
 - To minimise risk, should we allow this strategy only on certain platforms?
 (Eg disallow the strategy on public clouds)
+- Do we want to name the update strategy in a way that highlights the risks associated, eg `RecreateUnsupported`?

 ##### The OnDelete update strategy